What is Legionnaires' disease?

 How is it diagnosed?

-- It is difficult to distinguish Legionnaires disease from other types of pneumonia by symptoms alone.
-Chest X-rays help diagnose pneumonia but the diagnosis of Legionnaires disease requires special tests.
+It is often difficult to distinguish Legionnaires' disease from other types of pneumonia by symptoms alone.
+Chest X-rays help diagnose pneumonia but the diagnosis of Legionnaires' disease requires special tests.

 How is it treated?

-Some patients may need to be in an intensive care unit and may need assistance to breathe using a ventilator.
+Legionnaires' disease can usually be cured by treatment with antibiotics.
+For serious infections, patients may need to be cared for in an intensive care unit and have their breathing assisted using a ventilator.